1943 History, Facts and Trivia

 The Conical Bra was made famous by Jane Russell.

 January 22, 1943, the temperature in Spearfish, South Dakota, changed from -4°F to 45°F in just two minutes, setting a world record.
-This was caused by a Chinook wind, which increased the temperature eventually up to 54°F before dying down, dropping the temperature back to -4°F.
+This was caused by a Chinook wind, which eventually increased the temperature to 54°F before dying down, dropping the temperature back to -4°F.

 Sliced bread was banned temporarily in the United States in 1943 for wartime conservation.